 Louisiana State Chief Information Officer

-Howze led OTS’ formation in 2014 – a monumental consolidation of state IT infrastructure, resources and staff.
-Howze brings more than 40 years of experience in IT public service to OTS.
-Under Howze’s direction, the OTS merge has leveraged economies of scale for software, hardware and maintenance; improved resource utilization; reduced duplication; established a single project management office; and centralized staff, funding and procurement.
+In 2014 the state undertook a monumental consolidation of state IT infrastructure, resources, and staff.
+OTS has leveraged economies of scale for software, hardware and maintenance; improved resource utilization; reduced duplication; established a single project management office; and centralized staff, funding and procurement.
 Within OTS’ first year of IT consolidation, the state reduced overall expenditures by $75 million.

 Since 2015, OTS has spearheaded countless projects for in-scope state agencies, including online bidding for the Office of State Procurement; state print and mail management modernization and consolidation; network security improvement with Enterprise secure baseline migration; cutting-edge remote office and DR connectivity solution architecture with new Software Defined Wide Area Network, or SD-WAN, technology; LaGov Budget Development System and web content filtering implementation for all in-scope agencies; and governmental transparency and accountability advancement and promotion via the Louisiana Checkbook searchable website.
 In addition, OTS has made prodigious strides in firewall and server and storage migration.